 Pastor Aurelino and Isabel grew up in the country of Minas Gerais in Brazil, but in different towns.

-The entire family are members of Barrington Baptist Church, Rhode Island, and they focus their call on reaching ethnic groups around New England.
+The entire family are members of Barrington Baptist Church, Rhode Island.